B I O

-CLARE DONOHUE My passion for good design has taken many turns.
+Background: A passion for design that's taken many turns.

-I was then hired to art direct a series of home design magazines, but the budget and staff was tiny.
-In an early planning meeting, we wondered who we could find to oversee all the renovations.
-The editor turned to me with a raised eyebrow and said, “You’re always fixing up your apartment .”
+I was hired to art direct a series of home design magazines.
+The staff was as tiny as the budget, but someone had to oversee the renovations that would be photographed.
+The editor turned to me with a raised eyebrow and said, “You’re always fixing up your apartment . . .”
+I thought, “Sure, it'll be fun.”
 So I became the de facto general contractor as well as art director.
-After that, I made the switch to designing rooms instead of layouts; I’d found my true love.
+Immediately bitten, I soon made the switch to designing rooms instead of layouts.
+I’d found my true love.

-In addition to running my design studio, I helped found Sane Energy Project, a non-profit devoted to the transition to a renewable energy future.
-Sane is now run by a wonderful staff of energetic activists.
-A portion of profits from One to One Studio is donated each year to support the work they do.
+In addition to running my design studio, in 2011 I founded Sane Energy Project, a non-profit devoted to the transition to a renewable energy future.
+In 2017, I passed the reins to our wonderful staff.
+A portion of profits from One to One Studio is donated to support the terrific work they continue to do.